orbtl-ai/DebrisScan/README.md

 > DebrisScan does not officially support *any* ARM-based systems (e.g., Apple Silicon,
 > Raspberry Pi, etc.).

-### Step 1: Install Neccecary Software Dependencies
+### Step 1: Install Necessary Software Dependencies
-DebrisScan is designed to deploy simply on a wide range of operating systems and hardware configurations, ranging from your laptop to a high-capacity cloud computer.
-To accomplish these goals we distribute the DebrisScan's app codebase via GitHub (you are here!) and use [Docker](https://www.docker.com/) to install DebrisScan and all of it's necessary software dependencies.
+DebrisScan is designed to deploy simply on a wide range of operating systems and hardware
+configurations: ranging from your laptop to a high-capacity cloud computer.
+To accomplish these goals we distribute DebrisScan's codebase via GitHub (you are here!) and use [Docker](https://www.docker.com/) to install all of DebrisScan's necessary software dependencies.

 #### Git